Marketing strategy: Developing marketing goals and objectives

 After setting the goals marketing strategy or marketing plan should be developed.
 The marketing strategy plan provides an outline of the specific actions to be taken over time to achieve the objectives.
 Plans can be extended to cover many years, with sub-plans for each year.
 Plans usually involve monitoring, to assess progress, and prepare for contingencies if problems arise.
 Simultaneous such as customer lifetime value models can be used to help marketers conduct "what-if" analyses to forecast what potential scenarios arising from possible actions, and to gauge how specific actions might affect such variables as the revenue-per-customer and the churn rate.

 Strategy typologies

-Developing competitive strategy requires significant judgement and is based on a deep understanding of the firm's current situation, its past history and its operating environment.
+Developing competitive strategy requires significant judgement and is based on a deep understanding of the firm's current situation, its history and its operating environment.
 No heuristics have yet been developed to assist strategists choose the optimal strategic direction.
 Nevertheless, some researchers and scholars have sought to classify broad groups of strategy approaches that might serve as broad frameworks for thinking about suitable choices.